This review is based on the opinion of coLanguage.

 • Writing: Fill out forms; write basic sentences

-• Speaking: Introduce yourself and respond to basic questions
+• Speaking: Introduce yourself and answer basic questions

 • Purpose: Survival Polish, beginner level